Is Abortion Still Legal in Your State?

-In a landmark ruling Friday in Dobbs v.
-Jackson Women's Health Organization, The Supreme Court on Friday struck down Roe v.
+In a landmark ruling Friday, The Supreme Court on Friday struck down Roe v.
 Wade, the 1973 decision that established a constitutional right to an abortion.

 "It is time to heed the Constitution and return the issue of abortion to the people's elected representatives," Justice Samuel Alito wrote in the majority opinion.